What Percentage of Startups Make Real Money? Verified Data (2026)

 4 in 100 startups have crossed $100,000 in total verified revenue.
 This milestone represents a business rather than a project.

-Companies at $100K+ in total revenue have typically found both a working product and a working distribution channel.
+Companies at $100K or more in total revenue have typically found both a working product and a working distribution channel.
 They are generating enough revenue to sustain operations and, in many cases, the founder’s livelihood.

 5. 1.1% of startups have crossed $1,000,000 in total revenue.